-The peninsula is bounded by water on three sides – Ballisodare Bay to the south, the Atlantic Ocean to the west and Sligo Bay to the north.
+This peninsula on the Wild Atlantic Way coastal route is bounded by water on three sides – Ballisodare Bay to the south, the Atlantic Ocean to the west and Sligo Bay to the north.
 Twenty-seven monuments remain today, in varying states of preservation.
 The remains of at least 65 monuments are known, though it was thought by earlier researchers that there may have been up to 100 monuments at Carrowmore.
 The sites were extensively damaged in the early years of the nineteenth century by land clearance and quarrying.

 W.B Yeats was laid to rest in 1948 under the shadow of Ben Bulben Mountain in Drumcliffe, County Sligo.
 An unassuming grave holds his remains in the Cemetery of St. Columba’s Church.
 There is no cost to view the grave or to enter the church but donations are always welcomed.

 The Yeats Complex includes a tearoom, gift shop and of course, the Church that Yeat’s family worshipped at for many years as well as preached in.
 Yeat’s grave and an information centre about the area and Yeat’s love of Sligo.

 If you are looking for a tour of Sligo and a Wild Atlantic Way day tour and want a guide I highly recommend

 - The term “boycott” originated in Co.
 Mayo.
 Boycott was a 19th-century British land agent for an absentee landlord, Lord Erne.
 Boycott was frozen out by his local community in Ballinrobe, Co.
 Mayo during the Irish Land War